 To some, excess activity like sports, texting, even an over-abundance of church activity, can be a kind of world if it is done in an over-abundant or excessive way.

 To some, a particular set of circumstances connected with religion is their world.
 It might be a particular minister whom they almost worship or a particular religious friend whose word with them would almost supersede the authority of Scripture.

 Daniel, Shadrach, Meshach, and Abed-Nego had to resist and deal with the enticements and attractions of the world around them.
 They were given food by the king, they were given the best of places to live, and they were surrounded by an affluent society.
 They had to resist those areas of potential idolatry.
-And so also this is what we must do and give up for Christ’s and the church’s sake.
+So also this is what we must do and give up for Christ’s and the church’s sake.
 We must demonstrate our faith like Abraham, Daniel, and his friends did by forsaking and avoiding the worlds that are easily available to us.